mst-t/blackboard/README.md

 ## Prerequisite
 Install MongoDB and Node.js.
-Set the path to your database on line 9 of the `server.js`.
+Set the path to your database on line 7 of the `server.js`.
+Run your MongoDB.

 ## Code scaffolding and Build
 Download all files and run `npm install`.
 Required node modules will be installed.